m3o/blog.m3o.com/_posts/2020-12-23-the-backend-for-your-jamstack.md

 <br>

-### What's Included?
+### Services Included

-We're including 10 services from the get go.
+We're including 10 services from the get go (available in [github.com/micro/services](https://github.com/micro/services)):

-- Helloworld
-- Chat
-- Posts
-- Comments
-- Tags
-- Feeds
-- Location
-- Messages
-- Notes
-- Users
+- **Helloworld** - The canonical helloworld to kick the tyres
+- **Chat** - Messaging as an api to embed anywhere
+- **Posts** - The foundation for a headless CMS
+- **Comments** - Add comments to posts or replies to your app
+- **Tags** - Categorise your posts for quick searching
+- **Feeds** - Crawl and index RSS feeds into your posts service
+- **Location** - Realtime gps point location tracking and search
+- **Messages** - An inbox for private messages and related
+- **Notes** - Simple todo notes, lists, etc
+- **Users** - User management and authentication

 All of the above services are available to explore and deploy when logged in on [web.m3o.com](https://web.m3o.com/).

+## Getting Started on the Web

+As part of this announcement we're releasing our new Web UI to quickly get up and running.

+Head to [m3o.com/signup](https://m3o.com/signup) to get started.

+### Deploy Services

+When logged in you can head to the [new service page](https://web.m3o.com/service/new) to explore and deploy any of the above plus any other Micro services you've built yourself directly from a public git url.

 <center>
   <img src="{{ site.baseurl }}/assets/images/new-service.png" style="width: 90%; height; auto;" />
 </center>

+### Explore API Endpoints

 After selecting and running a service, an instance of it gets deployed to your namespace.
 Once the service deploys it's API endpoints can be explored and called directly from the web UI along with its running status and logs.